ShengwenWesley/Object-Recognition----MLP-CNN/README.md

 # Object-Recognition of CIFAR-10
 This ia a walkthrough of typical ML workflow. <br>
-Specifically, it starts from Preprocessing dataset with PyTorch utils including transform, Dataset, random_split and Dataloader. <br>
+Specifically, it starts from Preprocessing dataset with PyTorch utils including transform (reshape & normalization), Dataset, random_split and Dataloader. <br>
 Further, it includes building structure of 4-layer MLP and a simple Convolutional Neural Network with 2 Conv layers. <br>
 Following is the construction of training loop with CrossEntropyLoss, Adam optimizer, back-propagation and gradient descent setting up.
 Finally, it comes to validation and testing.